Coeliac disease and gluten sensitivity

 - Slow growth rate

-Of course there are lots of reasons why kids might have some or all of these symptoms, so it is a good idea to visit the doctor for some tests if you are feeling pretty yucky for ages.
+Of course there are lots of reasons why kids might have some or all of these symptoms, so it is a good idea to visit the doctor and maybe have some tests if you are feeling pretty yucky for ages.
 Your doctor may send you for tests to check out what is happening in your small intestine, especially if other people in your family have had coeliac disease.

 can do if you have coeliac disease